cespare/vim-sbd/README.md

 1. Install [pathogen] into `~/.vim/autoload/` and add this line to your `vimrc`:

         call pathogen#infect()

-To get the all the features of this plugin, make sure you also have a `filetype plugin indent on` line in there.
+Then, make sure you also have a `filetype plugin indent on` line in there.

 2. Create `~/.vim/bundle/`:

-    $ mkdir ~/.vim/bundle
+        mkdir ~/.vim/bundle

 From here, there's two way to do it — choose your path.